ora-io/docs/resources/glossary.md

 ### Verification

-A computation to check if proof is correct.
-If verification is passed, it means proven statement is correct and finalized.
+A computation to check if a proof is correct.
+If verification is passed, it means the proven statement is correct and finalized.

 ### Verifier

-A role that requires prover to convince with proof.
+A role that requires the prover to convince with proof.
 Can be a person, a smart contract in other blockchains, a mobile client, or a web client.

 ### WASM